MAGEC Growing Rods

 Your child’s incisions will have small surgical strips or a liquid dressing covering them.
 In most cases, these dressings will eventually curl up and fall off.
 In some cases, a parent may be instructed to remove these after several weeks.

 Normally no bracing or physical therapy is needed after surgery.
-Your child will be restricted from bending and twisting excessively, as well as gym class and sports, until an orthopaedic surgeon evaluates them at a six-week post-operative visit.
+Your child will be restricted from bending and twisting excessively, as well as gym class and sports, until an orthopedic surgeon evaluates them at a six-week post-operative visit.

 Follow-up care